 Worse, it can adversely affect your work-life balance, forcing you to work on rest days just because you were not able to manage your time beforehand.

 Before you let procrastination control your life, here are some simple hacks to bump up your productivity:

-1. Prepare the night before.
 Instead of hitting the sack right away, take 15 minutes off your time to prepare for the next day.
 It can be a simple to-do list, making sure to mark your priorities.
 Have your clothes for tomorrow prepared as well, rather than waste time going through your closet in the morning.
 If you pack your lunches, you can opt to place them in containers the night before.

 Thinking about a huge project can overwhelm you, so why not break it down into mini-tasks that your brain can easily digest?
 If you have a deadline for a 2000-word article, set a goal of 250 words first, then take a five-minute break.
 This will give you a sense of accomplishment—no matter how small—and provide you with much-needed motivation to continue your humongous task.

 Science says that people who take breaks more often than every hour are less productive than hourly break-takers but still more productive than those who work for longer than an hour with no breaks.
 The sweet spot may lie in the Pomodoro Technique, which suggests working for 25 minutes, taking a 5-minute break, and making sure to take a 15-minute break at least once every two hours.

 Multitasking is one of the biggest myths ever invented.
 People’s brains are not wired to switch effortlessly from one task to another, so a single diversion can cause you to lose as much as 40 percent of your work.
 Besides, immersing yourself and getting to full concentration takes uninterrupted time.
 Do yourself a favor and remove anything that would distract you, even if it means unplugging your streaming music.